-2. As explained in detail below, this is not what BMW delivered, and BMW's representations were misleading for failure to disclose its emissions manipulations, namely that while the vehicles may have passed federal and state emissions testing in a test environment, software in the vehicles senses when test conditions are not present, and materially reduces or turns off emissions controls in real world driving conditions.
-In contrast to BMW's promises, scientifically valid emissions testing of the same type used to uncover the VW scandal and by the EPA to recently recall 500,000 Fiat Chrysler vehicles for emissions issues, has revealed that the 2009-2013 X5 and 2009-2011 335d vehicles ("Polluting BMW Vehicles") emit levels of NOx many times higher than (i) their gasoline counterparts; (ii) what a reasonable consumer would expect; (iii) what BMW had advertised; (iv) the Environmental Protection Agency's and certain states' maximum standards; (v) the levels set for the vehicles to obtain a certificate of compliance, which allows them to be sold in the United States; and (vi) what gas powered comparable BMW's produce.
-Further, the vehicles' promised power, fuel economy, and efficiency are obtained only by turning off or turning down emission controls when the software in these vehicles senses that they are not in an emissions testing environment.
-These software manipulations result in emissions that range from an average of 3 times the standard in highway conditions and 8.5 times the standard in city driving conditions.
-Highway emissions can get as high as 20 times the standard, and city conditions as high as 27 times the standard.
+6. As explained in detail below, BMW's representations were misleading for failure to disclose its emissions manipulations, namely that while the vehicles may have passed federal and state emissions testing in a test environment, software in the vehicles senses when test conditions are not present, and materially reduces or turns off emissions controls in real world driving conditions.
+In contrast to BMW's promises, scientifically valid emissions testing of the same type used to uncover the VW scandal and by the EPA to recall 500,000 Fiat Chrysler Automobiles ("FCA") vehicles for emissions issues, has revealed that the Polluting BMW Vehicles emit levels of NOx many times higher than (i) their gasoline counterparts; (ii) what a reasonable consumer would expect; (iii) what BMW had advertised; (iv) the EPA's and certain states' maximum standards; (v) the levels set for the vehicles to obtain a certificate of compliance, which allows them to be sold in the United States; and (vi) what gas powered comparable BMW's produce.
+Further, the Polluting BMW Vehicles' promised power, fuel economy, and efficiency are obtained only by turning off or turning down emission controls when the software in these vehicles senses that they are not in an emissions testing environment.

-3. In the last two years, there have been major scandals involving diesel vehicles made by all of the leading diesel manufacturers, including Volkswagen, Audi, Porsche, GM, Mercedes, and Fiat Chrysler Automobiles (FCA).
-Volkswagen pled guilty to criminal violations of the Clean Air Act, Mercedes is under investigation by the Department of Justice, and FCA has been sued by the EPA for violating the Clean Air Act for improper emissions in tens of thousands of 2014-2016 Dodge Ram 1500 and Jeep Grand Cherokee EcoDiesels.
+7. In the last two years, there have been major scandals involving diesel vehicles made by all of the leading diesel manufacturers, including Volkswagen, Audi, Porsche, GM, Mercedes, and Fiat Chrysler Automobiles (FCA).
+Volkswagen pled guilty to criminal violations of the Clean Air Act, Mercedes is under investigation by the Department of Justice, and EPA has sued FCA for violating the Clean Air Act for improper emissions in tens of thousands of 2014-2016 Dodge Ram 1500 and Jeep Grand Cherokee EcoDiesels.
 General Motors is the subject of a lawsuit with a sustained racketeering claim concerning the emissions in its Silverado and Sierra trucks.
-The diesel vehicles made by all these manufacturers all have a common flaw; they evade emissions standards with the help of certain software (all made by Bosch) that turns off or turns down emission controls when the vehicles sense that they are not in a test environment.
+The diesel vehicles made by all these manufacturers all have a common flaw: they evade emissions standards with the help of certain software (all made by Bosch) that turns off or turns down emission controls when the vehicles sense that they are not in a test environment.

-4. BMW is no different than the above mentioned cheating manufacturers.
+8. BMW is no different than the above mentioned cheating manufacturers.
 BMW's top selling diesel vehicles often emit far more pollution on the road than in the emissions-certification testing environment, and more than comparable gas BMWs.
+In fact, BMW knew that a major reason a typical consumer would purchase a diesel vehicle over a gas vehicle is for environmental reasons, reduced emissions, and better fuel economy.
 These vehicles exceed federal and state emission standards and employ "defeat devices" to turn down the emission controls when each vehicle senses that it is not in the certification test cycle.
 As used herein, a defeat device means an auxiliary emission control device that reduces the effectiveness of the emission control system under conditions which may reasonably be expected to be encountered in normal vehicle operation and use.
 In modern vehicles with electronic engine controls, defeat devices are almost always activated by illegal software in the vehicle's engine control module (ECM)-the computer that controls the operation of the engine and emission control devices.

-5. How and why did all of these manufacturers cheat?
+9. How and why did all of these manufacturers cheat?
 Diesel engines pose a difficult challenge to the environment because they have an inherent trade-off between power, fuel efficiency, and emissions.
 Compared to gasoline engines, diesel engines generally produce greater torque, low-end power, better drivability, and much higher fuel efficiency.
 But these benefits come at the cost of much dirtier and more harmful emissions.